Celtic68/grbUniformOrdering/WeeklyReflection.md

 The User Sign Up jsp is created - just need a little tweaking with adding the legend instead of using a header.
 The changes were made and the sign up page is set to go - on to the user edit screen.
 The user edit screen went pretty quick as I was able to use the sign up page as a model - it just needs the user data now to pre-populate the fields which will be sent by a servlet.
-Next up is the Add player jsp...
+Next up is the Add player jsp... and it is now set to go, too.
+I also updated the sql generation files to create the age group table.